Kylie Jenner Highlighter: Here’s How To Buy The Star’s Latest Beauty Product

 A post shared by Kylie (@kyliejenner) on

-Fans dying to get their hands on the Kylie Jenner highlighter of their choice should be sure to check Kylie’s Instagram and Twitter for updates, since she often uses social media to keep her followers in the loop first.
+Fans dying to get their hands on the Kylie Jenner highlighter of their choice should be sure to check Kylie’s Instagram and Twitter for updates since she often uses social media to keep her followers in the loop first.

 Not too many details have been made public about them just yet, but when those highlighters go on sale at 3:00 PM ET on February 28, they’re most likely going to disappear immediately.
-Not that another crazy popular debut would be surprising — for Kylie, it’s just become par for the course.
+Not that another crazy, popular debut would be surprising — for Kylie, it’s just become par for the course.
 It wouldn’t be surprising at all if, before long, her list of products ran the full cosmetic gamut.
 Kylie Jenner foundation, anyone?
 For this reality star turned beauty mogul, anything is possible.

 Are you excited for Kylie’s highlighter launch, or are you planning to sit this one out?
 Hit the comments and let us know what you’re thinking!